 (compile (concat "git svn " (ido-completing-read "git-svn command: " (list "rebase" "dcommit" "log") nil t)))))

-At some later point I'd like to turn this into a full-fledged git-svn mode, and hook it into git-status-mode, as Christian has done with gitsum.
+At some later point I’d like to turn this into a full-fledged git-svn mode, and hook it into git-status-mode, as Leah has done with gitsum.

 Watch this space!